 Value-added products and direct marketing

-The new Ag Census asked specifically about processed or value-added products produced and sold from a farm’s own agricultural production.
+The new Agricultural Census asked specifically about processed or value-added products produced and sold from a farm’s own agricultural production.
 Value-added products are also now included in direct sales.
 In prior years, they were excluded.

 This census did not ask about Community Supported Agriculture (CSA) specifically.
 Instead, CSA sales are included in direct sales.